Advanced Usage of Caddy

 At the moment our caddy file is pretty darn short.
 Which is good!
 However, as you add more containers, it'll get more unwieldy to manage.
 This is where we can leverage snippets for more reusability.
 Snippets are either reusable caddyfile blocks, or more commonly, a separate caddyfile block that we import as a discrete file.
 Let's show how this can help break up our syntax:

-• create a new Caddyfile with the following content:
+with the following content:

-• reload the caddy container
+- reload the

 Functionally we actually haven't changed anything.
 However, now we can use discrete files to separate our sites, keeping our structure much cleaner.
 As you add more files, Caddy will automatically import their configs on load.